 While in Texas last summer, my sister in law Norma would prepare a fresh batch of corn tortillas every other morning.
 I have prepared many over the years, but from the moment I ate the first one she had prepared, I knew I was doing something wrong, lol!
 Hers were so soft and pliable, where most times when I would prepare them for tacos, they would crack once in a while when you tried to fold them.
 I soon quizzed her on what her method was.

 For years, I would start with the dry masa harina and gradually add in the hot water until the dough formed.
 She starts with room temperature water and gradually adds in the masa harina.
-And she also rolls the dough balls several times in between her hands, which I believe adds some air into the dough.
+And she also rolls the dough balls several times in between her hands, which I believe removes the excess moisture and smooths out the masa .
 I could be totally wrong about this, but I could not wait to get home and try a batch using her recipe.

 Since that trip, I have prepared at least 6 batches using Norma’s recipe and it really did make a difference on the softness of the tortilla.
-I tweeked the recipe by adding olive oil and a little baking soda.
-The olive oil adds moisture and the baking soda, makes them puff out a little more.
-But, those ingredients are optional if you just want to try a basic recipe.
+I experimented with the recipe by adding olive oil and a little baking soda in the past.
+But in the end, I didn’t think that it really added enough to the recipe to use them again.
+Keep it simple.
 I love that we never stop learning and am so grateful for my new sister- in-law Norma.

 1 teaspoon salt